 I have just had my welsh cob scoped, always looked well, never off his food, shiny coat etc. He lives out 24/7 in a herd, has a stress free life and has been like that for 6 years.
 The thing that made me scope him is he reacts to having a saddle put on and is uptight when ridden.
 He was given to us as he had bolted and had a saddle under his belly so he has reasons to be worried!

 Endoscopy involves putting a small video camera on the end of a long cable into the stomach via the nose and food pipe to look for ulcers in the stomach lining.
 The most common places ulcers are found are around the margo plicatus (junction of the glandular and squamous lining) and near the pylorus.
 The procedure its-self straight forward and takes about 30mins to perform.
 In order to get a good view of the stomach lining whilst Endoscopy is performed the stomach needs to be empty of food.
-To ensure the stomach is empty enough the horse needs to be starved for 18-20 hours and have water removed 2 hours prior to the procedure.
+To ensure the stomach is empty enough the horse needs to be starved for 18-20 hours and have water removed at least 4 hours prior to the procedure.

 Risks involved with the procedure include nose bleeds from passing the scope up the nose, these will stop on their own within 5 minutes, and colic from the combination of fasting and sedation.
 Horses are monitored carefully for colic before and after the procedure so if it occurs it can be treated quickly.

 When squamous ulcers are diagnosed they are graded on a scale of 0-4 depending on their severity